 How does this vulnerability affect Kubernetes clusters using ingress-nginx?

 Even low-privileged pods can exploit the Validating Admission Controller to inject malicious configuration.
-Since ingress-nginx
+Since ingress-nginx runs with elevated privileges in many clusters, this creates a pathway for full-cluster compromise.

 What’s the recommended fix for CVE-2025-1974?

-Upgrade immediately to a patched version of ingress-nginx
+Upgrade immediately to a patched version of ingress-nginx:

-This addresses CVE-2025-1974 and four other related vulnerabilities without removing key features.
+v1.11.5 This addresses CVE-2025-1974 and four other related vulnerabilities without removing key features.

 What are the alternatives if an upgrade isn’t possible right away?